 We have to open the user settings again to enable the Prettier formatter as our default formatter for all languages.
 Look for the following rule `editor.DefaultFormatter` and pick the Prettier formatter called `esbenp.prettier-vscode`.

 We need to add Prettier configuration rules to tell Visual Studio Code how to format our document.
 The easiest way is by creating a `.prettierrc`configuration file in the project's root.
 This file will contain a JSON object which holds all the active rules.
 The advantage of this approach is that you can commit the configuration file to your repository to enforce the same coding standards across your team.
 This standardisation will reduce refactoring work in the future.

 Here are some popular rules that can help you to refactor code quickly:

+Refactoring in VSCode can be made much easier when we know how to get the most out of this powerful software.
 When it comes to refactoring tools and plugins, you have many options to choose from.